Simulizer/Simulizer/docs/gradle-tutorial/gradle-tutorial.md

 Dependencies
 ------------
-In the `build.gradle` file, there is a `repositories` configuration block and a `dependencies` configuration block.
+At the start of the `build.gradle` file, the line `apply plugin: 'java'` means that your project will be built as a Java project.
+There is a `repositories` configuration block and a `dependencies` configuration block.
 In the `repositories` block, you specify where the dependencies will be downloaded from.
 For example, you could write:
 ```groovy
 repositories {
   jcenter()